vestalux/sljekyll/_libraries/newmarket-library.md

 branch-for-sale: "Poetry book collated by Newmarket Library Friend Christine - £5 each with all proceeds to Friends of Newmarket Library and St Nicholas Hospice.
 Three volumes of poetry by local poet Yvonne Zellen - £5 each with all proceeds to charity. £1 from every sale goes to Newmarket Library."
 breadcrumb: y
-branch-news: 'The Racing Collection will be closed from Monday 6 to Monday 27 March for <a href="/news/funding-boost-for-newmarket-library-racing-collection/">extensive redecoration and refurbishment</a>.
+branch-news: 'The Racing Collection will be closed from Monday 13 to Monday 27 March for <a href="/news/funding-boost-for-newmarket-library-racing-collection/" class="blue">extensive redecoration and refurbishment</a>.
 We apologise for any inconvenience caused.'
 ---